 Kisumu, Kenya’s third largest city, is located on the shores of Lake Victoria.
 A major port and trading hub and the center of the Luo community, Kisumu has played a significant role in the country’s modern history.
-Its fisheries and agriculture are important contributors to the national and regional economy.
+Its fisheries and agriculture are important contributors to the local, national, and regional economy.

 Kisumu is the program’s main homestay.
 Here, you will live with a local family for a combined total of five weeks.
 Kisumu is a trading city at the crossroads of East and Central Africa, a relaxed city in a beautiful setting on the sloping shores of Lake Victoria.
 Kisumu homestays are generally within walking distance to SIT’s program office.

 You will also stay in Kisii town, a center for a unique type of soapstone carving in Kenya.
 During the village stay, you will complete a research assignment exploring issues of health and human rights from a local perspective.
 Many students regard the rural excursion as both the most challenging and the most rewarding component of the program.
 Students sometimes struggle to adjust to the slow pace and basic living conditions of rural Kenya, only to find that they have formed surprisingly strong bonds with their host family during this brief period.